LucaTNT/metaRenamer/README.md

 ## Usage
 metaRenamer.sh [file]
-It currentlysupports only one file at a time, and it will rename TV shows with this scheme:
+It supports either one file at a time or entire directories (not yet with recursion), and it will rename TV shows with this scheme:
 *Show* *Season*x*Episode* *Title*, for example: Fringe 1x01 Pilot and Movies with this one:
 *Title*